ioannidisa/computer-forensics-project/README.md

 # Prerequisites
 Powershell must be run as an Admin.

 Yara must be installed on the Windows machine.
+This script is configured for 64-bit operating systems and specifies the  yara64.exe file for use of YARA.

 Link to download YARA:
 https://www.dropbox.com/sh/umip8ndplytwzj1/AADdLRsrpJL1CM1vPVAxc5JZa?dl=0

 Based on the setup of your box, download the appropriate version of YARA.
 After downloading the binary, unzip the file and put the yara.exe and yarac.exe anywhere on your box.

 # How to Use
 In order to use this script, you can download and save the script as well as save the .yar file to your box.